- Your State

 Making that decision with confidence starts with knowing what options you have; you may have more school choices than you realize!
 Understanding these options can help you find a school where your child grows and learns to the best of their ability.
-Tennessee families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, and homeschooling.
+Tennessee families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.

 Most Tennessee families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by taxpayers.
 Did you know that, on average, Tennessee spends $9,694 per public school student each year?

 In Tennessee, the state allows each district decides to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 Parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
 Open enrollment is an important way that parents have access to a broader variety of public schools.

 Find out more about public schools in your state here: Tennessee’s Department of Education.

 As of 2019, there were 119 charter schools in Tennessee, many of them in Memphis.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and are accountable to authorizing entities for student results.